 Test fire the burner by starting the fan, and then turn the burner switch to on.
 Turn on the fuel supply, and the burner should ignite after a short purge delay of approximately 10 seconds.
 Gas pressure should be shown on the gauge.
-At this time adjust the burner hi-lo fire thermostat to 200°F, causing the burner to operate on hi-fire.
-The thermostat is located on the front left side of the dryer.
-Observe the gas pressure on gauge, and turn the thermostat to its minimum setting, causing the burner to cycle into lo-fire.
+At this time adjust the burner hi-lo fire thermostat to 200°F, causing the burner to operate on hi-fire, as indicated on the display.
+Observe the gas pressure on gauge, and adjust the plenum set point to a minimum setting, causing the burner to cycle into lo-fire, as indicated on the display.
 As the burner thermostat is turned down the gas pressure should also show a noticeable drop, indicating that the hi-fire solenoid is closed and the burner is being supplied with less gas through the low fire control valve.
-At this time set the hi-fire and lofire pressure settings.
+At this time set the hi-fire and lo-fire pressure settings.
 Use the pressure regulator for hi-fire and the ball valve for lo-fire.
 The thermostat should cycle between high and low, approximately 4 to 5 times per minute.

-Approximate settings should be: LP Gas Hi-Fire 6-15 lbs.
+Approximate settings should be:

+LP Gas Hi-Fire 6-15 lbs.